Horizons West

 Horizons West is a 1952 American Western film directed by Budd Boetticher and starring Robert Ryan, Julia Adams and Rock Hudson.

 Plot

-After the Civil War, Brothers Dan and Neil Hammond return to Texas and to their parents' ranch.
-Neil is happy to simply help run the spread, but Dan's ambition is to build an empire, the way ruthless business tycoon Cord Hardin has.
+After the Civil War, brothers Dan and Neil Hammond return to their parents' Texas ranch.
+Neil is content to simply help operate the ranch, but Dan's ambition is to build an empire in the manner of ruthless business tycoon Cord Hardin.
+Hardin's wife Lorna has a romantic interest in Dan.
+After a series of confrontations between Dan and Hardin results in Hardin's death, Dan and Lorna begin a relationship.

-From the moment they meet, Hardin's wife Lorna has romantic designs on Dan.
-After a series of confrontations between the two men results in Hardin's death, the two become involved.
-Dan becomes a powerful figure, overseeing a vast enterprise that involves rustling horses and buying up land by taking advantage of lax laws.
+Dan becomes a powerful figure, overseeing a vast enterprise that involves rustling horses and buying land by taking advantage of lenient laws.
 He corrupts many officials and makes many enemies.

-When the marshal of Austin is relieved of duty due to his association with Dan, Neil becomes the law and a violent showdown between the brothers is inevitable.
+When the marshal of Austin is relieved of duty because of his association with Dan, Neil becomes the law, and a violent showdown between the brothers is inevitable.

+Reception

+In a contemporary review for The New York Times, critic Howard Thompson wrote: "A few sturdy attempts at acting and passable Technicolor fail to offset the musty flabbiness of 'Horizons West' ...
+Louis Stevens, who wrote the scenario from his own story, has piled on so many stray cliches and shoot-'em-up embellishments that neither his protagonist nor the film holds much punch or conviction.
+And while the director, Budd Boetticher, does keep the revolvers smoking and the citizens cringing, the cast is left to dodge bullets more or less on its own resources."

+The Chicago Tribune wrote: "Thanks to an expert cast, this western is a bit more palatable than the average, in spite of its stereotyped plot. ...
+Mr. Ryan is convincingly ruthless, Rock Hudson believably normal and peace-loving, and the color photografy [sic] enhances the story considerably."